chloe-js/battleships/README.md

   * No errors were returned from PEP8online.com
 ## Bugs
 * When I wrote the code, I had a lot of errors with white space because I could not see it when looking through my code, but when I put it through the PEP8 validator I was able to find them
-* If a user inputs nothing and enters their row and column no input error arrises but after the input returns an error is displayed in the terminal.
+* If a user inputs nothing (empty string) and enters an empty row and column. no input errors but after both blank inputs, the input returns an error is displayed in the terminal. after the program has crashed.
-* REVISED, this error of a blank input being entered has now been corrected with adding the .STRIP() funtion.
+* REVISED, this error of a blank input being entered has now been corrected with adding the.STRIP() function.
-This now does not allow any black input and the while loops of numbers 1-8 and letters of A-H, forces the user to input only the options given in the battlefield.
+This now does not allow any black input and the while loops of numbers 1-8 and letters of A-H, force the user to input only the options given in the battlefield.

 ## Constraints